JimCDabc/VBA-challenge/README.md

-# VBA-challenge
+# VBA-challenge Repository

-## Github repository for DABC week 2 VBA homework for Jim C
+Repository for DABC week 2 VBA homework for Jim C

-### Directory: VBA-Challenge / VBStocks directory
+## Directory: VBA-Challenge / VBStocks directory

-Contains deliverbles for DABC week 2 homework
+Contains deliverbles for DABC week 2 homework.

-#### Scripts

-* vbastocks_easy.vbs:  Script for easy solution
-* vbastocks_moderate.vbs: Script for moderate challenge solution
-* vbastocks_final.vbs:  Script for final soluton (hard challenge & final scripts)

-#### ./Images

-All images reflect runs on Multiple_year_stock_data.xlsx.
-Filenames marke by "easy", "moderate", and "hard" challenges Some images reflect top of sheet.  others reflect end of data of sheet.

-* Easy
-  * vbastocks_easy_2016_top.png:  Easy challenge.
-Top of 2016 sheet
-  * vbastocks_easy_2016_end.png:  Easy challenge.
-End of 2016 Sheet
-  * vbastocks_easy_2015_top.png:  Easy challenge.
-Top of 2015 sheet
-  * vbastocks_easy_2015_end.png:  Easy challenge.
-Bottom of 2015 Sheet
-  * vbastocks_easy_2014_top.png:  Easy challenge.
-Top of 2014 sheet
-  * vbastocks_easy_2014_end.png:  Easy challenge.
-Bottom of 2014 Sheet

-* Moderate
-  * vbastocks_moderate_2016_top.png:  Moderate challenge.
-Top of 2016 sheet
-  * vbastocks_moderate_2016_end.png:  Moderate challenge.
-End of 2016 Sheet
-  * vbastocks_moderate_2015_top.png:  Moderate challenge.
-Top of 2015 sheet
-  * vbastocks_moderate_2015_end.png:  Moderate challenge.
-Bottom of 2015 Sheet
-  * vbastocks_moderate_2014_top.png:  Moderate challenge.
-Top of 2014 sheet
-  * vbastocks_moderate_2014_end.png:  Moderate challenge.
-Bottom of 2014 Sheet

-* Hard (Final)
-  * vbastocks_hard_2016.png:  Hard challenge.
-Top of 2016 sheet
-  * vbastocks_hard_2015.png:  Hard challenge.
-Top of 2015 sheet
-  * vbastocks_hard_2014.png:  Hard challenge.
-Top of 2014 sheet
+See ReadME in VBAStocks dir for list of files.

-### Directory: VBA-Challenge / working
+## Directory: VBA-Challenge / working

 Working area for the homework.
 Not for grading.
 When complete these scripts are moved to the VBAStocks deliverables folder for grading

-### Directory: VBA-Challenge / test
+## Directory: VBA-Challenge / test

 Location to hold test data and test results.
 Currently not added or committed to git hub